KVSlab/turtleFSI/docs/source/installation.rst

     $ turtleFSI

 followed by any additional options, for instance, which problem to run and the time step size.
-Use ``-h`` to see all availeble options.
+Use ``-h`` to see all available options.
 A detailed explanation for usage of turtleFSI can be found `here <https://turtlefsi2.readthedocs.io/en/latest/using_turtleFSI.html>`.